 Moreover, unlike offline markets, here, you don’t have to own any inventory.
 Entrepreneurs of the current age find this option attractive as the investment is very less.
 Online marketplaces source the inventory from the merchants who are selling them.
 Thus, the founder is reducing the distance between buyers and sellers with technology.

-Although most of the online marketplaces work similarly, there are a few characteristic differences that affect the shopping experience.
-Moreover, the types of products, customer base, and the services provided also vary.
+Although most online marketplaces work similarly, there are a few characteristic differences that affect the shopping experience.
+Moreover, the types of products, customer base, and services provided also vary.

 The different categories of online marketplaces are:

 These markets involve merchants that create and supply physical products for their customers.
 The products are shipped to the customers.

 Digital product online marketplace: